microsoft/ML-For-Beginners/1-Introduction/3-fairness/README.md

 In this lesson, you will:

-- Raise your awareness of importance of fairness in machine learning.
+- Raise your awareness of the importance of fairness in machine learning.
 - Learn about fairness-related harms.
 - Learn about unfairness assessment and mitigation.